 - Proper attire, including shoes and shirts, must be worn at all times.

-The Broad reserve the right to not to allow any bag, parcel or other item to be brought into the museum and to deal with any unattended object in such a way as we consider appropriate.
+The Broad reserves the right to not allow any bag, parcel, or other item to be brought into the museum, and to deal with any unattended object in such a way as we consider appropriate.
 The Broad also reserves the right to deny admission to or remove any person wearing attire that we consider inappropriate or that could detract from the experience of other visitors.

 The Broad Ticketing and Visit FAQ